davide-marino00/PBI_DOCS/refac.md

 			    )
 			RETURN COUNTROWS(ActiveEmployees)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of active employees who are missing timesheet hours for a specific period, specifically when their reported hours are less than what is expected based on their contract hours.
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of active employees who have missing timesheet hours for a specific period, where the total hours they reported are less than their contracted hours.

 Here's a breakdown of what it does:

-1. **Data Source**: It uses a table called `vw_missing_timesheet`, which likely contains records of employees' hours worked, their contract hours, and their active status.
+1. **Data Source**: It uses a table called `vw_missing_timesheet`, which likely contains records of employee hours worked, their contracted hours, and other relevant details.

-2. **Summarization**: The `SUMMARIZE` function creates a new table that groups the data by employee name, year, week, unit, and subunit.
-For each group, it calculates:
+2. **Summarization**: The expression first summarizes the data by grouping it based on several fields:
+   - Employee Name
+   - Year
+   - Week
+   - Unit (from another table called `lkp_Unit`)
+   - SubUnit
+   This grouping helps to organize the data for each employee by specific time periods and organizational units.

+3. **Calculating Missing Hours**: For each group, it calculates:
-   - **MissingHours**: This is the difference between the total hours reported by the employee and their maximum contract hours.
-If this value is negative, it indicates that the employee has not logged enough hours.
+   - **MissingHours**: This is determined by taking the total hours worked (SUM of `Hours_`) and subtracting the maximum contracted hours (`MAX(vw_missing_timesheet[ContractHours])`).
+If this value is negative, it indicates that the employee has reported fewer hours than they are contracted to work.

+4. **Identifying Active Employees**: It also calculates:
-   - **MinActiveEmp**: This captures the minimum value of a field that indicates whether the employee is active (with a value of 1 meaning they are active).
+   - **MinActiveEmp**: This checks the minimum value of `CC_ActiveEmployees` for each group.
+If this value is 1, it indicates that the employee is considered active during that period.

-3. **Filtering**: The `FILTER` function then narrows down this summarized data to only include:
+5. **Filtering**: The `FILTER` function then narrows down the summarized data to only include those records where:
-   - Employees who are active (`MinActiveEmp` = 1).
+   - The employee is active (`MinActiveEmp = 1`)
-   - Employees who have missing hours (i.e., `MissingHours` < 0).
+   - The employee has missing hours (i.e., `MissingHours < 0`)

-4. **Counting**: Finally, the `COUNTROWS` function counts how many employees meet these criteria.
+6. **Counting Rows**: Finally, the expression counts the number of rows that meet these criteria, which gives the total number of active employees who have reported fewer hours than their contracted amount for the specified time frame.

-In summary, this DAX measure calculates the number of active employees who have not logged enough hours according to their contract, helping the business identify potential issues with timesheet submissions.
+In summary, this DAX measure calculates how many active employees have missing timesheet hours, specifically those who have reported working less than their contracted hours.
+This information can be crucial for management to identify potential issues with time reporting and ensure compliance with contracted work hours.

 **`Dax_MissingHours`**